Bike numbers in Western Australia:

 2006 1361 1352 1350 1170 948 687 620 762 798 n/a n/a n/a

 Cyclist numbers plunged on the Narrows Bridge after 1992 helmet law enforcement but recovered from 1998 to 2003.
-Cyclist numbers have since fallen close to pre-law levels, despite the inner city population trebling, petrol prices doubling and a CBD employment surge over the 14 year period due to Western Australia's booming resource economy.
+Cyclist numbers then dipped for several years but have risen strongly in recent years partly because of soaring fuel prices and partly because more people are cycling illegally without a helmet.
+The inner city population trebled, petrol prices doubled and CBD employment surged over the 18 year period due to Western Australia's booming resource economy.

 In December 1991, 11,406 bikes were counted on the Narrows on weekends.
 In December 1992, it was down to 4526.
 By December 1993, it was 6507 and by December 1994 it was 6863.